-Scott Slapin's viola playing has received critical acclaim in Fanfare, Strad, the American Record Guide, Mundo Clásico, and Musical Opinion, and his popular recital compositions have been performed by hundreds of viola players throughout the world.
-Many of his compositions can be heard on ten albums by the Slapin-Solomon Viola Duo, the Wistaria String Quartet, the Penn State Viola Ensemble, Viola Around the World, and the American Viola Quartet.
-Scott is a featured soloist on dozens of premiere recordings and the first person to have recorded the complete set of J.S.
-Bach's Sonatas and Partitas on viola; he can also be heard playing solo Bach, Paganini, and some of his own compositions on various soundtracks for film and TV.
-Scott and his wife, violist Tanya Solomon, have been performing together as the award-winning Slapin-Solomon Viola Duo for more than twenty years.
-At eighteen Scott was one of the youngest graduates of the Manhattan School of Music in New York City.
-He teaches viola, violin, and composition privately online and has reached students on five continents via Skype.
+Scott Slapin's viola playing has received critical acclaim in Fanfare, Strad, the American Record Guide, Mundo Clásico, and Musical Opinion, and his popular recital compositions have been performed by hundreds of viola players worldwide.
+Scott and his wife, violist Tanya Solomon, performed together as the award-winning Slapin-Solomon Viola Duo for more than twenty years; many of Scott's compositions can be heard on ten albums recorded by the Slapin-Solomon Viola Duo, the Wistaria String Quartet, the Penn State Viola Ensemble, Viola Around the World, and the American Viola Quartet.
+Scott has premiered solo works in Carnegie's Weill Hall, at international viola congresses, and on many albums, and he was the first person to record the complete set of J.S.
+Bach's Sonatas and Partitas on viola.
+He can also be heard playing solo Bach, Paganini Caprices, and some of his own compositions on various soundtracks for film and TV.
+Scott studied composition with Richard Lane and viola/violin with Barbara Barstow and Emanuel Vardi.
+At eighteen he was one of the youngest graduates of the Manhattan School of Music in New York City.
+Scott and Tanya teach viola and violin privately in their home studio north of Burlington, Vermont.
+They also teach online and have reached students on five continents via Skype.
 For more information, visit scottslapin.com and violaduo.com.